-Charging with Cold Steel or Breakthrough Charge.
+Charging with Cold Steel, Lancers, or Breakthrough Charge.

 Add one to an attacking unit if the controlling player declared the unit was charging with cold steel during the Maneuver Phase.
 With the exception of elite troops, a unit charging with cold steel cannot fire during the Musketry & Cannonade Phase, but has a greater chance to charge home and contact its target.
-A charging infantry or cavalry unit allowed a breakthrough charge, adds one in the second round of charge combat.
+American and Mexican infantry, and only American cavalry, have the option to charge with cold steel.
+All charging infantry and cavalry allowed a breakthrough charge, add one in the second round of charge combat.
 A charging unit loses the cold steel or breakthrough modifier after rolling a Desperate Struggle effect.